Follow the instruction from Day 1 to create another python project. In this python project, create a file called flip.py

 The logic of the game is straightforward – the player chooses whether to flip a coin, and the program uses the logic of the coin flip to randomly generate either “heads” or “tails.”
 The player’s goal is to predict which outcome will occur, and they win if their prediction is correct.

 A very simple coin flip game could work as follow:

 - If the guess matches the result, then it’s a win

-To build this game, I will work you through the steps, the simplest first, then onto
+To build this app, I will work you through the following steps:

 - Just print “flip a coin” and “It’s a head” to console

-- Create a placeholder variable called “random_val”, but set it to “0.50” (pretend it’s always 0.50) .
-Add code to check if random_val is larger than 0.50, if so, pring HEAD, else print TAIL
+- Create a placeholder variable called “random_val”, but set it to “0.50” (pretend it’s always 0.50).
+Add code to check if random_val is larger than 0.50, if so, print HEAD, else print TAIL

-- Ask user for input for random_val (instead of pretend it is always 0.50)
+- Ask the user for input for random_val (instead of pretending it is always 0.50)

 - Instead of getting the random value from the user, get it by calling seed() and random() from the Python random module.